Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

 Washington state has approved the use of the Pfizer COVID-19 vaccine for people age 12-15 starting May 13, 2021.
 All Washington residents age 12 and older are now eligible for the vaccine.

 View WA state guidance.
 Use the Washington Department of Health Vaccine Locator Tool to find locations offering the COVID-19 vaccine and see eligibility information.

 If you need homebound vaccination services or know of someone who needs this service in the state of Washington, check out these resources:• Call your local health jurisdiction for homebound vaccination services. • Call Washington state’s COVID-19 Assistance Hotline to let them know you need homebound vaccination services.
 Call 800-525-0127 or 888-856-5816, then press #.
 Phone interpretation is available. • Use this survey link to complete a registration form that will connect you to available county and/or state mobile vaccine teams.

-Codes are now available for the Pfizer, Moderna and Astra-Zenica.
+Specific codes must be used for the Pfizer, Moderna, and Johnson & Johnson vaccines.
 Use the links below to ensure the new codes are in your system to facilitate efficient claims processing.

 It’s recommended that providers download the new release of PC-ACE.
 This release includes the coding structure, currently comprised of both a HCPCS Level I CPT code structure issued by the American Medical Association (AMA) and a HCPCS Level II code structure issued by CMS.
 This code structure was developed to facilitate efficient claims processing for any COVID-19 vaccines

 and monoclonal antibody infusions that receive FDA EUA or approval.
 CMS and the AMA are working collaboratively regarding which codes to submit for COVID-19 vaccines and administration.
 Most of these codes are not currently effective and not all codes